 The figure below shows the workflow you need to implement to process raw audio data in your app.

-To follow this procedure you must have implemented Get Started with Voice Calling.
+To follow this procedure you must have implemented the SDK quickstart project for Voice Calling.

-To create the environment necessary to integrate raw audio processing in your app, open the Get Started with Voice Calling project you created previously.
+To create the environment necessary to integrate raw audio processing in your app, open the SDK quickstart Voice Calling project you created previously.

 When a user captures or receives audio data, the data is available to the app for processing before it is played.
 This section shows how to retrieve this data and process it, step-by-step.